postextractive #landscapes #identity #climatecrisis #fossilfuels #longcarbon

-This Land is Not Mine focusses on the region of Lusatia, where Germany, Poland and the Czech Republic meet, the home of the Sorbian ethnic group.
+This Land is Not Mine focusses on the region of Lusatia, where Germany, Poland and the Czech Republic meet, the home of the Sorbian minority group.
 This new media project explores identity in a region of co-existing cultures that is undergoing fundamental socio-economic changes as brown coal mining in the region is phased out.

 This Land is Not Mine focusses on how identity plays a role in shaping the sustainability of Lusatia in the future, with a particular focus on integrating Sorbian identity in a coherent narrative for the region’s population.
 Sustainability requires not only this stepping away from coal and innovation, but also to connect with less tangible resources already present, such as culture, experience and tradition.

 The project This Land is Not Mine is funded by the Institute of Advanced Sustainability Studies Potsdam (IASS Potsdam) in the context of an artistic research fellowship.